Before you snarl your nose, hear me out.

 Until next week,

-PS – Wondering why I’m so insistent on using liver from grass-fed/pasture-raised animals?
+PS – Wondering why I use liver from grass-fed/pasture-raised animals?
 Read this.